 While searching for a laser Logan Steel had requirements such as wattage, table size and sticking with a reputable brand.
 Lohmann stated, “There are many laser manufacturers but there are only a few that are a reputable brand.”
-After researching many laser options and visiting companies that have these machines Logan Steel made their decision.
-"After comparing a lot of brands, we realized that Mazak's OPTIPLEX NEXUS 3015 6kW FIBER laser-cutting machine was affordable and flexible."
+After researching many laser options and visiting companies that have these machines, Logan Steel made their decision.
+"After comparing a lot of brands, we realized that Mazak's OPTIPLEX NEXUS 3015 FIBER 6kW laser-cutting machine was affordable and flexible."

 Lohmann liked a variety of things about the Mazak machine.
 The user-friendliness of the machine and software made it an easy decision for Logan Steel.
 Lohmann explained, "When we talked to other laser [builders], we were told we would have to bring in a tech specialist to handle problems or service.
 With Mazak, we can service our own machines, the consumables are readily available, and the tech support available to walk our guys through the problem remotely is fantastic and fast.
 We can't afford to be down for days at a time until someone can get over here.
 Instead, we can run a code or replace a valve or switch on our own and be back in business within hours, not days."
 These aspects made the Mazak OPTIPLEX NEXUS 3015 FIBER standout among the competition.

 The OPTIPLEX NEXUS FIBER has multiple intelligent monitoring and intelligent setup features which helps create optimum machine setup.
-These intelligent features have allowed Logan Steel to hire higher skilled and computer savvy operators.
-Instead of physically cutting all the time, most of the time is now spent programming which has lead to a decrease in processing wrong material.
-Lohmann explained, "It's fairly easy machine to run if you take the time to set up the parameters properly.
+These intelligent features have allowed Logan Steel to hire higher-skilled and computer savvy operators.
+Instead of physically cutting all the time, most of the time is now spent programming which has led to a decrease in processing wrong material.
+Lohmann explained, "It's a fairly easy machine to run if you take the time to set up the parameters properly.
 Our guys perform a dry run and take their time and as a result, we end up with very little scrap.
 We make sure we know what we're doing before we cutting anything."

-Full article written by Gretchen Salois and published in the March issue of Modern Metals.
+Article published in the March issue of Modern Metals.